 The list of books below includes noteworthy or practical texts in the Montessori literature:

-In a Montessori Home (book and DVD) – by Sarah Moudry
+In a Montessori Home (book and DVD) – Sarah Moudry

-100 Child Development Tips – by Heather Pederson
+100 Child Development Tips – Heather Pederson (pamphet)

-Public School Montessorian - a quarterly independent newspaper covering a broad range of Montessori educational topics and issues.
+Public School Montessorian - a now archived quarterly independent newspaper covering a broad range of Montessori educational topics and issues

 Montessori Associations and Organizations